 Complementing its academic programs, Oakland University collaborates actively with business and industry to foster economic development and meet the demands of a highly educated workforce in southeastern Michigan.
 The University offers world-class cultural activities with emphasis on the professional performing arts.
 Meadow Brook Hall, former home of the University's benefactors, is a National Historic Landmark and serves as an historic museum and cultural center.
 Affiliated with the Department of Art and Art History in the College of Arts and Sciences, Oakland University Art Gallery exhibits promise something new for art enthusiasts of all ages, interests and passions.
-Founded on Oakland's campus in 1967, Meadow Brook Theatre is Michigan's largest non-profit producing professional theatre.
+Founded on Oakland's campus in 1966, Meadow Brook Theatre is Michigan's largest non-profit producing professional theatre.
 Meadow Brook Amphitheatre brings an annual summer program of world-class entertainment to campus.
 Oakland University was created in 1957 when the late Alfred G. and Matilda R. Wilson donated \$2 million and their 1,400-acre estate to Michigan State University to begin a new college in Oakland County.
 Named Michigan State University-Oakland, the new campus enrolled its first students in 1959.
 In 1963, its name was changed to Oakland University and in 1970 the Michigan Legislature recognized the maturity and stature of the university by granting it autonomy.
 The governor appointed Oakland University's first board of trustees in 1970.

-From its beginnings, the University has emphasized academic quality, providing a dynamic, studentfocused learning environment with integration of liberal and professional studies by a faculty of dedicated scholar-teachers.
+From its beginnings, the University has emphasized academic quality, providing a dynamic, student-focused learning environment with integration of liberal and professional studies by a faculty of dedicated scholar-teachers.
 Oakland prides itself on providing a unique, distinctive undergraduate experience that is complemented by the strength of graduate offerings and research accomplishments.
 Oakland is focused on engaging with communities and developing partnerships, broadening its research agenda, providing opportunities for entrepreneurship and continuing its pattern of growth.

-Located in suburban Oakland County, Michigan, Oakland University is easily accessible to millions of Detroit metropolitan area residents.
+With its main campus located in suburban Oakland County, Michigan, Oakland University is easily accessible to millions of Detroit metropolitan area residents.
 Oakland's relationship with its hometown communities enriches student lives.
-Through partnership efforts with the cities of Rochester, Rochester Hills, Auburn Hills, and Pontiac many internship opportunities are available to Oakland students and many merchants offer discounts for OU students, alumni and staff.
-More than 25 Oakland University degree programs currently serve nearly 1,100 students at the Macomb University Center, Macomb Intermediate School District and the Anton-Frankel Center.
-The Wayne State University Law School is the exclusive educational partner law school for Oakland University, making law school accessible to students from southeastern Michigan.
+Through partnership efforts with the cities of Rochester, Rochester Hills, Auburn Hills, and Pontiac, many internship opportunities are available to Oakland students and many merchants offer discounts for OU students, alumni and staff.